 The current economic and financial crisis presents a new and large challenge for monetary policy throughout the world.
-In order to understand the possible impact of the crisis and choose the appropriate policy response, it is important to understand the mechanism by which the crisis propagates throughout the economy.
-In a case of a small and open economy, the impact of the crisis comes from abroad in form of smaller and dearer capital (in)flows and weaker export demand.
+In order to understand the possible impact of the crisis and choose the appropriate policy response, it is important to understand the mechanisms by which the crisis propagates throughout the economy.
+In the case of a small open economy, the impact of the crisis comes from abroad in the form of smaller and dearer capital (in)flows and weaker export demand.
 The question is how to analyze this effect.
-It is widely accepted that due to large and unprecedented shocks, standard econometric methods for assessing the possible impacts of this crisis may not be appropriate.
-For that reason, we built a dynamic stochastic general equilibrium model (DSGE) of a small and open economy to analyze the impact of the crisis on Croatian economy as well as the monetary policy response.
-The model was initially built1 as a policy analysis tool to be used for assessing different scenarios.
-Therefore it includes many sectors with many shocks in order to capture as much of the real world as possible.
-As such, the model is not simulated and evaluated in terms of standard norms found in the "academic" DSGE literature.
-Instead, the output of our model are impulse responses of macroeconomic variables of interest which are used as a practical guidance for understanding possible economic developments in Croatia.
+It is widely accepted that, due to large and unprecedented shocks, standard econometric methods for assessing the possible impacts of this crisis may not be appropriate.
+For that reason, we have built a dynamic stochastic general equilibrium model (DSGE) of a small open economy to analyze the impact of the crisis and the monetary policy response on the Croatian economy.
+The model was initially built as a policy analysis tool to be used for assessing various scenarios.
+Therefore it includes many sectors with many shocks, in order to capture as much of the real world as possible.
+As such, the model is not simulated and evaluated in terms of the standard norms found in the "academic" DSGE literature.
+Instead, the outputs of our model are impulse responses of the macroeconomic variables of interest.
+These impulse responses are used as a practical guide for understanding possible economic developments in Croatia.

-The model differs from the standard inflation targeting model because of different monetary policy regime.
-Large eurozation present in Croatian economy and, in particular, in the financial sector, makes the nominal exchange rate the natural anchor.
-Keeping the exchange rate stable has been very successful for achieving low inflation during the last 15 years and has contributed to the stability of the financial system.
+The model differs from the standard inflation targeting model because of a different monetary policy regime.
+A high level of euroization in the Croatian economy and, in particular in the financial sector, makes the nominal exchange rate a natural anchor.
+Keeping the exchange rate stable has been very successful, achieving low inflation during the last 15 years and contributing to the stability of the financial system.
 Therefore, standard monetary instruments, such as foreign exchange interventions and domestic liquidity management, are used primarily to keep the exchange rate stable.
-Instead, the Croatian National Bank (CNB) relies heavily on administrative measures, in particular different regulatory requirements (similar to reserve requirement), in order to influence the domestic economy through the banking system.
+Alternatively, the Croatian National Bank (CNB) relies heavily on administrative measures, in particular different regulatory requirements (similar to reserve requirements), to influence the domestic economy through the banking system.